About Us

 Guesthouse sign

-The Wild North To learn more about Northern Minnesota, see our
+For more about Northern Minnesota,

 Boundary Country Trekking Statement of Sustainability

 The United Nations Conference on Environment and Development in Rio de Janeiro, 1992, stated that sustainable development, " must meet the needs of the present without compromising the ability of future generations to meet their own needs."
 We agree with this statement and we seek to operate our business accordingly.
 We believe it is the right thing to do.
 It is being a good corporate citizen.
-We also see it as good for our “bottom line.”
+We also see it as good for our “bottom line”.

 While we are in business to make a living, our business also has a long-standing commitment to preserving and protecting our local neighborhood along the Gunflint Trail and our larger community in northeast Minnesota.
 We support controlled-sustainable growth but only when such growth does not violate the "authenticity" of our community.